jsatrawada/synopsis/README.md

+FastAPI application using the Uvicorn ASGI
+This application UI is https://github.com/jsatrawada/synopsis-gen-ui
 - `app.py`: Entry point for running the FastAPI server.
 - `config.py`: Configuration file for environment variables and settings.
 - `pdf_ingest.py`: Handles PDF processing and chunking.
 - `query.py`: Defines the FastAPI endpoints for PDF ingestion, evidence generation, and clearing the vector store.
 - `requirements.txt`: Lists the dependencies required for the project.
-- `streamlit_app.py`: Streamlit frontend for interacting with the FastAPI backend.
 - `utils.py`: Contains utility functions.
 - `vector_store.py`: Manages the ChromaDB vector store for storing and searching document embeddings.

-## Setup
+## Setup in local

 1. Clone the repository:
     ```sh